datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

    If the drive fills up, it will interfere with first-time logins and prevent new file creation, but won't result in data loss.
 You can check space used and available by running `df -h /home` in a terminal.
 Creating a dashboard for space usage is also on the [todo list](https://github.com/oneilsh/dsosuk8s/issues/29).

+   *Hub storage is not permanent - we will require all data to be removed by 2 weeks after the class end date.* We are working on longer-term and reusable storage options.

 7. **Questions or Issues:** If you notice any technical issues or have feature requests, please feel free to log them as GitHub Issues [here](https://github.com/oneilsh/dsosuk8s/issues).
    General questions may be sent directly to `shawn.oneil@cgrb.oregonstate.edu` or `cj.keist@oregonstate.edu`.
 We'd love to hear from you!